simai/ui-doc-template/source/docs/en/registering-custom-tags/overview.md

 1. **Create a tag class** that extends `BaseTag` and returns a unique `type()`.
 2. **Register** the class name in `config.php` under the `tags` array.
-3. **Build the site** so Jigsaw picks up the registry and our custom parser.
+3. **Build the site** so Docara picks up the registry and our custom parser.

 ---